nkurniansyah/Hypertension_PRS/README.md

 ## Introduction

 This is the instruction to generate and run the analysis of Polygenic Risk Score in Hypertension.
-This instruction based on manuscript:
+This instruction is based on the manuscript:

 ## STEP 1: Installation and require packages

-In this paper, We used PRSice 2.3.1.e (<https://www.prsice.info>) to generate PRS.
+In this paper, We used [PRSice 2.3.1.e](https://www.prsice.info "PRSice 2.3.1.e") to generate PRS.

-we performed the analysis using R programming and required few R packages (dplyr, tidyverse, data.table, GENESIS)
+We performed the analysis using R programming and required few R packages (dplyr, tidyverse, data.table, GENESIS)

 ## STEP 2: Construct PRS